What is debt equity ratio?

 What is good debt to equity ratio

 Normally, debt to equity ratio of 1:1 is known to be a good debt equity ratio.
 It means the company have a balanced debt to equity ratio and ensure profitability.
-Debt equity ratio of 1:1.5 is know to be the best debt equity ratio, which means the company have enough resources available to pay off all of its debt without any problem. but the ratio is really industry specific because it includes the proportion of current and non-current assets.
+Debt equity ratio of 1:1.5 is known to be the best debt equity ratio, which means the company have enough resources available to pay off all of its debt without any problem. but the ratio is really industry specific because it includes the proportion of current and non-current assets.

 How to Calculate the Debt Equity Ratio